-Procedures we adopt in response to bullying are specific to each case but would include;
+Procedures we adopt in response to bullying are specific to each case but would include:

-- Listening to pupils - Listening to parents - Listening to members of staff - Supporting the victim, as appropriate to each individual case - Re-educating the perpetrator and punishing where appropriate.
+- · Listening to pupils - Listening to parents - Listening to members of staff - Supporting the victim, as appropriate to each individual case - Re-educating the perpetrator and using sanctions where appropriate.
 The sanctions will fit within the school's Behaviour Policy but could lead to exclusion from the school.
-The school is aware that the bully may also need ongoing support and nurture in order to effect behaviour change - Recording the incident if appropriate and always if it is a second offence - Involving parents of the victim and the perpetrator(s) - Involving outside agencies such as the Educational Psychology Service and PRU - Monitoring by a senior member of staff - Follow up as appropriate to the situation in order to ensure that bullying has not resumed - Assertiveness training and proactive solution creation for victims - Circle of friends/befriending/support group/mediation by adults or peers - Counselling - When bullying has been reported, the following actions will be taken: - Staff will record any proven cases of bullying on a bullying reporting form

-• Informing / involving other authorities (such as police or Social Care), particularly when actions have taken place outside of school.
+The school is aware that the bully may also need ongoing support and nurture in order to effect behaviour change or tackle any personal issues that may have led to the behaviours. - Logging incidents on CPOMS - Involving parents of the victim and the perpetrator(s) - Involving outside agencies where necessary and appropriate - Monitoring by a senior member of staff - Follow up as appropriate to the situation in order to ensure that bullying has not resumed - Circle of friends/befriending/support group/mediation by adults or peers - Counselling - When bullying has been reported, the following actions will be taken: - Staff will record any proven cases of bullying on CPOMS - Informing / involving other authorities (such as police or Social Care), particularly when actions have taken place outside of school.